kube-rs/website/docs/controllers/application.md

 ## Checkpoint

-If you copy-pasted everything above, and fixed imports, you should have a `src/main.rs` in your `ctrl` directory with this:
+If you copy-pasted everything above, and fixed imports, you should have a `main.rs` with this:

 ```rust
 use std::{sync::Arc, time::Duration};